 This is a tremendously powerful statement!
 Since the time President Lincoln issued this proclamation, the wealth, prosperity and peace experienced by the United States is far greater—along with the attitudes of pride, selfishness and ingratitude.

 But if this were said today, there would be quite an uproar!

-In contrast to Lincoln’s day, or even to 50 years ago, today’s ungrateful attitude is worse by far.
-If that generation forgot God, and the many blessings He provided for America, then this de-generation does not even know God exists!
+In contrast to Lincoln’s day, or even to 50 years ago, ungrateful attitudes today are worse by far.
+If that generation forgot God, and the many blessings He provided for America, then this generation does not even know God exists!

 In this world of being obsessed with what’s “in”—from the newest fashions, to the latest songs, and to absurd political correctness—gratitude has been all but declared unconstitutional!